diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 the relevant data, and #TheTool is able to accurately reconstruct the appropriate traces.

-To reduce the amount of false positives, issues that are labeled by Pysa with features `tito-broadening` or `obstruct:model` are discarded.
+To reduce the number of false positives, issues that are labeled by Pysa with features `tito-broadening` or `obstruct:model` are discarded.
 The former means that taint collapsing occurred on a taint-in-taint-out function, while the latter indicates that Pysa could not fully analyse